QubesOS/qubes-doc/reference/dom0-tools/qvm-revert-template-changes.md

 Show this help message and exit

 --force
-Do not prompt for confirmation
+Do not prompt for comfirmation

 AUTHORS
 -------